plumatic/schema/README.md

 [Latest codox API docs](http://plumatic.github.io/schema).

-**NOTE: this README is updated for the recent 1.0.0 release.
-Please refer to the git history for previous versions of schema.**

 --

 One of the difficulties with bringing Clojure into a team is the overhead of understanding the kind of data (e.g., list of strings, nested map from long to string to double) that a function expects and returns.
 While a full-blown type system is one solution to this problem, we present a lighter weight solution: schemas.
 (For more details on why we built Schema, check out [this post](http://plumatic.github.io/schema-for-clojurescript-data-shape-declaration-and-validation).)